Prashant050687/springbootelasticsearch/README.md

 ### Setup
-- Download and setup Elastic server on your machine and run the elasticsearch.bat(for windows)
+- Download and setup Elastic server on your machine and run the : <b> elasticsearch.bat </b>(for windows)
-- Install phonectic search plugin elasticsearch-plugin install analysis-phonetic(for windows)
+- Install phonectic search plugin : <b> elasticsearch-plugin install analysis-phonetic</b>(for windows)
 - Create elastic search index using post man.
    The index can be created by a put request :
    <br/>